 Whale Watching in Vancouver

-Take a boat ride, see the Vancouver scenery, and admire Canadian whales in their natural habitat.
+Take a boat ride, see the Vancouver scenery and admire Canadian whales in their natural habitat.
 Description.
-When you make a reservation, you can choose the type of Vancouver whale-watching tour.
+When you make your reservation, you'll choose between two types of Vancouver whale-watching tours.

 - 3 - 5 hours